-121. Keeton v.
+115. Keeton v.
 Hustler Magazine, Inc., 465 U.S. 770 (1984), and Calder v.
 Jones, 465 U.S. 783 (1984), both involved libel where the defendants knew their publications would be circulated in the forum states.
 The individuals writing the articles were found to be within the jurisdiction of the forum states, which in each case was one of many states in which the publications were sold and circulated but not one in which any of the writing or editing was done.

-122. As political editor for The Advertiser-Sunday Mail Messenger, Defendant Shepherd knew her four articles would be circulated via the Internet in New York.
-(See Bolger Second Aff., Ex.
-3 Shepherd Aff. ¶¶ 5, 6, 7, 8).

-123. In Keeton v.
-Hustler Magazine, Inc., 465 U.S. 770, 776 (1984), jurisdiction was appropriate because of the state's interest in discouraging libel by the defendant against its citizens.

-124. In Calder v.
-Jones, 465 U.S. 783, 789-790 (1984), the court determined that the defendants had purposefully targeted their libelous activity at the forum state by publishing their article containing libelous material about a forum resident in a magazine, which they knew was sold and circulated in the forum state and "must reasonably anticipate being haled into court" in that state.

-125. In SPCA of Upstate New York, Inc. v.
-American Working Collie Ass'n, 18 N.Y.3d 400, 404 (2012), the Court of Appeals stated that "When determining whether the necessary substantial relationship exists between a defendant's purposeful activities and the transaction giving rise to the defamation cause of action Certain types of conduct will plainly satisfy the required nexus."
+- 116. In Keeton v.
+Hustler Magazine, Inc., 465 U.S. 770, 776 (1984), jurisdiction was appropriate because of the state's interest in discouraging libel by the defendant against its citizens. - 117.
+In Calder v.
+Jones, 465 U.S. 783, 789-790 (1984), the court determined that the defendants had purposefully targeted their libelous activity at the forum state by publishing their article containing libelous material about a forum resident in a magazine, which they knew was sold and circulated in the forum state and "must reasonably anticipate being haled into court" in that state. - 118.
+In SPCA of Upstate New York, Inc. v.
+American Working Collie Ass'n, 18 N.Y.3d 400, 404 (2012), the Court of Appeals stated that "When determining whether the necessary substantial relationship exists between a defendant's purposeful activities and the transaction giving rise to the defamation cause of action Certain types of conduct will plainly satisfy the required nexus." - In Legros v.

-126. Such as in Legros v.
 Irving, 38 A.D.2d 53, 55 (1st Dept. 1971), lv. dismissed, 30 N.Y.2d 653 (1972), the Court held that "There is a clear distinction between a situation where the only act which occurred in New York was the mere utterance of the libelous material and on the other hand, a situation where purposeful business transactions have taken place in New York giving rise to the cause of action."
-In Legros a book libeling the plaintiff was published in New York, as were Defendant Shepherd's four articles published in New York via the Advertiser website.
+In Legros a book libeling the plaintiff was published in New York, as were Defendant Shepherd's four articles published in New York via the Advertiser website. - 120.
+The book in Legros was in part researched in New York, Legros 38 A.D.2d at 56, as were Defendant Shepherd's articles by contacting on a number of occasions two New York residents, reviewing a number of cases in the U.S. District Court for the Southern District of

-127. The book in Legros was in part researched in New York, Legros 38 A.D.2d at 56, as were Defendant Shepherd's articles by contacting on multiple occasions two New York residents-Plaintiff and Professor Groth, reviewing Plaintiff's cases in the U.S. District Court for the Southern District of New York and the Court of Appeals for the Second Circuit located in New York, accessing New York centered websites and other activities that are solely within her knowledge; therefore, subject to discovery on the issue of jurisdiction.
+New York, accessing New York centered websites and other activities that are solely within her knowledge; therefore, subject to discovery.